Tracyak24/Portfolio-Projects/README.md

 Overall Metrics Calculation:

-Total Listings & Average Pricing: Using aggregate functions like COUNT() and AVG() to gauge overall market activity and pricing trends.
+• Total Listings & Average Pricing: Using aggregate functions like COUNT() and AVG() to gauge overall market activity and pricing trends.

 Location Analysis:

-        High-Volume Locations: Grouping listings by location to determine which area hosts the most properties.
+• High-Volume Locations: Grouping listings by location to determine which area hosts the most properties.
-        Cost Efficiency: Sorting locations by average listing price to highlight markets with the lowest entry costs.
+•Cost Efficiency: Sorting locations by average listing price to highlight markets with the lowest entry costs.

 Feature-Based Filtering:
         Underpriced Properties: Identifying properties priced below the market average.